David-Xia0/VARWIKI-version4/UserManual.md

 1) Audio chunks are stored in this list.
 (The final video created will contain the audio stored in this list according to the vertical order)
 2) Selected audio chunk can be played back
 3) Selected audio chunk can be deleted
-4) Postion of audio chunk can be moved
+4) Postion of audio chunk can be moved up or down
 5) [Create New Audio Chunks](#create-audio)
 6) return to [Create Menu](#create-menu)